top of page

 In 2015, I decided that I would like to reunite with both Rick and Dick in Rick's apartment in Massachusetts.
 We remembered a lot of stories about Rick and laughed at his antics.
 My husband took several photographs, and later, I drew an image of both in charcoal pencil.
 It hangs on the "wall of memories" in Rick's apartment.

 As I write these memories, the world has learned that Dick Hoyt has passed.
-CNN ESPN;s Twitter account and The Boston Globe are among the media platforms posting stories about this sports icon.
+CNN ESPN 's Twitter account and The Boston Globe are among the media platforms posting stories about this sports icon.
 The tributes are flowing in from all over the world.
 Dick Hoyt and Rick Hoyt have inspired the running communities but also families who have had their lives positively impacted by the courage and determination of these two.
 "Yes, [absolutely] You Can."

 A group of runners, sports commentators, and athletes honor Team Hoyt in this tribute video (30 minutes):